Khader Adnan: Early life and family

+Early detentions, 1999–2010

-Adnan spent four months under Israeli administrative capture in 1999.
-He was arrested by the PNA eight months after being released for leading a student demonstration against Lionel Jospin in 2000.
+Adnan was first arrested and detained by Israel in 1999, when he spent four months under Israeli administrative detention.
+He was arrested by the Palestinian National Authority (PNA) eight months after being released for leading a student demonstration against Lionel Jospin in 2000.
 At the demonstration, students threw eggs or stones at the former French Prime Minister during his visit to Birzeit to denounce his characterization of Hezbollah's military actions against the Israeli occupation as "terrorism."
 His first hunger strike, 10 days long, was undertaken during his detention by the PNA.
-He spent a year in administrative detention following his December 2002 arrest by Israel.
-Rearrested six months after his release, he was placed in solitary confinement and went on hunger strike for 28 days until the Israel Prisons Service placed him with the general prison population.
+He was arrested again in December 2002 by Israel and spent a year in administrative detention.
+Rearrested six months after his release, he was placed in solitary confinement and went on hunger strike for 28 days until the Israel Prison Service placed him with the general prison population.

-He married his wife Randa Adnan in 2005; by this time he had been detained five times for his affiliation with Palestinian Islamic Jihad (PIJ).
-His wife said before they married he told her that, "his life was not normal, that he might be around for 15 days and then be gone again for a long time.
-But I always dreamt of marrying someone strong, someone who struggles in defence of his country."